About Chris

 In 2024 Chris and Greg won the Ruth Rendell award for promoting literacy, in recognition of their work in schools and as ambassadors for the Primary School Libraries Alliance.

-Also in 2022 Chris published his first solo book, Frankie Best Hates Quests, inspired by his love of fantasy.
+In 2022 Chris published his first solo book, Frankie Best Hates Quests, inspired by his love of fantasy.
 A second solo book, Clarity Jones and the Magical Detective Agency, followed in summer 2023.

 Chris also contributed a new story about Lewis Carroll’s characters Tweedle Dum and Tweedle Dee for the book Return to Wonderland in 2019, and he and Greg wrote a poem called the Hope-o-potamus for the charity project the Book of Hopes during the Covid lockdown.